sopra-steria-norge/cloud-akademiet-devbox/README.md

 The VMs have by default [this list](https://github.com/Azure/dev-box-images?tab=readme-ov-file#preinstalled-software) of available software preinstalled.

 Additional customizations are added to the Dev Box by applying the [customization file](./customizations/cloudakademiet.yaml) upon provisioning.
+The only customizations currently available to these Dev Boxes are the ones defined in the [default catalog](https://github.com/microsoft/devcenter-catalog/tree/main/Tasks) which is synced to the Dev Center.

 ## End User Usage